WendyYanto/android-image-picker/README.md

   <activity android:name="dev.wendyyanto.imagepicker.features.gallery.view.GalleryActivity" />
 </application>
 ```
 4. Implement dependency injection of this plugin by initialize this code once.
 Usage of MediaDao is to fetch images using coroutines.
-It is recommended to add this code at `Application()`
+It is recommended to add this code when in the UI that require `GalleryActivity`
 ```kotlin
 // Kotlin
 override fun onCreate() {